Schobbish/9oclock/README.md

 4. [License](#license)

 ## Commands
 You can give commands to the website in the textarea element.
 Each command should be prefixed with `>>␣` (with a space after).
-Fun fact if you hit shift+. (>) it will focus the textarea for you (does not work on older browsers).
+Fun fact if you hit shift+. (>) it will focus the textarea for you (this does not work on older browsers).
 If you want, you can write a script beforehand and then copy and paste it into the box and it'll run it for you.
 You can also type normal text in the textarea to show a message or something.
 Commands are case-sensitive.

 ### Create